The divorce glossary

 Respondent

-This is the person who is responding the divorce / dissolution petition (D8).
+This is the person who is responding to the divorce application (previously called the divorce petition) (D8).

 T